Honda Amaze Review

 Honda Amaze is very spacious and offers enough legroom as well as headroom to its passengers.
 For the passengers at the back the leg room goes from min 740mm to max 980mm while at the front it stretches from min 620mm to max 840mm.
 Also the headroom at the front is of 990mm and at the back is of 920mm that makes sure comfort during long journeys.
 The kerb weight for the manual petrol E variant is measured at 950 kg, for the EX variant it is 955 kg and 965 kg for both the S and the VX variants.
 Whereas the automatic variants Honda Amaze S and Honda Amaze VX are offered with 1005 kg and 1010 kg respectively.
 The diesel variants are available only with the manual transmission and it weighs 1060 kg for Honda Amaze E, 1065 kg for Honda Amaze EX and 1075 kg for both the Honda Amaze S and Honda Amaze VX variants.

-Boot Space & Volumes
+Boot Space and Capacities

 Honda Amaze offers comfortable sitting arrangement for 5 passengers.
 While the boot space for the Amaze sedan is very spacious at 400 litres.
 Also the interiors are being offered with two cup holders as well as four bottle holders.
 The fuel tank capacity of 35 litres is also the same for both the petrol as well as the diesel powered Amaze.